zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

    by default in the regression tests, if it is not defined by the platform.
    The SST regression tests reduce the life of the flash memory as they write/erase multiple times in the memory.
+ - `SST_TEST_NV_COUNTERS`: this flag enables the virtual implementation of the SST NV counters interface in `test/suites/sst/secure/nv_counters`, which emulates NV counters in RAM, and disables the hardware implementation of NV counters provided by the secure service.
+This flag is enabled by default when building the regression tests and disabled by default otherwise.
+   - This flag can be overridden to `OFF` when building the regression tests.
+In this case, the SST rollback protection test suite will not be built, as it relies on extra functionality provided by the virtual NV counters to simulate different rollback scenarios.
+The remainder of the SST test suites will run using the hardware NV counters.
+Please note that running the tests in this configuration will quickly increase the hardware NV counter values, which cannot be decreased again.
+   - Overriding this flag from its default value of `OFF` when not building the regression tests is not currently supported.

 --------------